 At Possibilities, we approach assessments from a team perspective.
 That means we involve experts from multiple health fields—like medicine, psychology and occupational therapy—in every single assessment that we do, including assessments of social functioning.
-A team approach to ASD, where psychology and occupational therapy expertise is added to physician assessment, makes our approach unique.
+A team approach to ASD, where psychology and speech-language pathology expertise is added to physician assessment, makes our approach unique.
 Having multiple experts on the assessment team also means that a full range of abilities can be examined in-depth, from language development and social skills, to sensory processing and emotion regulation.

 Our team approach is comprehensive, so we call our assessment the Comprehensive Multidisciplinary Team Assessment for Autism Spectrum Disorder.

 At what age should I consider obtaining an ASD assessment for my child or teen?